annadalmolin/CircFusion/README.md

 If everything worked properly, you will find the following new directories in _test_: _reference_, _fusions_ and _graphical_output_.
 The content of these output directories should correspond to that included in the _output_test_ directory in GitHub.

+## How to cite

+If you use CircFusion for your analysis, please add the following citation to your references:

+_Dal Molin A, Tretti Parenzan C, Gaffo E, Borin C, Boldrin E, Meyer LH, te Kronnie G, Bresolin S, Bortoluzzi S, Discovery of fusion circular RNAs in leukemia with KMT2A::AFF1 rearrangements by the new software CircFusion, Brief Bioinform.
+2022 Dec 30;bbac589._